2039: [USACO 2024 US Open Contest Bronze] Problem 1. Logical Moos

 题目描述

 Farmer John has a boolean statement that is keywords long (, odd).
-Only
+Only or appear in odd positions, while only and appear in even positions.

-or , and is or , evaluates as follows:- : This evaluates to true if both and are true, and false otherwise.
+- : This evaluates to true if both and are true, and false otherwise.

 - : This evaluates to true if either or is true, and false otherwise.

 When evaluating the statement, FJ has to take the order of precedence in Moo Language into account.
-Similar to C++,
+Similar to C++, takes priority over .
+More specifically, to evaluate the statement, repeat the following step until the statement consists of only one keyword.

-takes priority over .
-More specifically, to evaluate the statement, repeat the following step until the statement consists of only one keyword.- If the statement contains an , choose any of them and replace the phrase surrounding it with its evaluation.
+- If the statement contains an , choose any of them and replace the phrase surrounding it with its evaluation.

 - Otherwise, the statement contains an .
 Choose any of them and replace the phrase surrounding it with its evaluation.